Álvaro Delgado (footballer)

 Álvaro Alejandro Delgado Sciaraffia (born 13 May 1995) is a Chilean footballer who plays as a midfielder for Cobreloa.

 Career

+Born in Iquique, Chile, Delgado is a product of local club Deportes Iquique.
+After playing on loan for Ñublense in 2016–17, Delgado represented Municipal Alto Hospicio during the second half of 2017, winning the Torneo Piloto Zona Norte.
+The next year, he signed with Coquimbo Unido.

 After winning the 2024 Primera B de Chile with Deportes La Serena, Delgado switched to Cobreloa for the 2025 season.